 Mercury (formerly Mighty River Power).

-Mercury is committed to a partnership with the UC Quake Centre to help improve community resilience in Christchurch and throughout New Zealand, following the devastation of the Canterbury Earthquakes.
+Mercury partners with the UC Quake Centre to help improve community resilience in Christchurch and throughout New Zealand.

-This emphasis on strategic, innovative thinking, coupled with financial and business expertise, and integrated with current industry sector knowledge sees Mercury proud to be involved with the UC Quake Centre.
+Mercury’s emphasis on strategic, innovative thinking, coupled with financial and business expertise, integrated with current industry sector knowledge reflects why Mercury is proud to be involved with the UC Quake Centre.